 Whatever the cause, the failure to standardize procurement processes comes at a cost.
 It’s more difficult to manage, control, and oversee multiple versions of the same process.
 Results may lack consistency, and IT teams have a harder time enforcing security and governance requirements.
 Unstandardized processes can also be a bad look for the department in the event of an audit or review.

 Digital procurement can solve the problem of process standardization.
 The tools used to digitalize procurement allow teams to build structured processes using an intuitive visual interface or customizable templates.

-Low-code options are popular because they don’t require new code each time a change is needed.
-In addition to empowering the procurement team, low-code options help the IT team conserve its resources.
+No-code options are popular because they don’t require new code each time a change is needed.
+In addition to empowering the procurement team, no-code options help the IT team conserve its resources.